 Over the next few months, the shape of the wired plant parts solidifies through thickening and lignification.
 Then you can unwire the bonsai.

-The shaped parts of the bonsai then often remain in position (tree with hard wood like azalea bonsai, japanese maple bonsai).
+The shaped parts of the bonsai then often remain in position (tree with hard wood like azalea, japanese maple).
 In tree species with softer wood (e. g.
 White pine, Spruces) the branches often bend back a little.
 Then the bonsai must be wired again.

 More information with lots of pictures can be found under: Bonsai wiring